area-of-people/fe-dev-assignment/README.md

   _Details are fetched from the API by library ID._

-- [ ] Include a graph for the downloads per week for a library
+- [ ] Include a graph for the downloads for the last seven days for a library

   _You can use any library you want to display the graph.
 The data for the graph is available in the library details response._